kimadactyl/touchdown/work-with-us.md

 We specialise in creating bespoke workshop packages for arts organisations, care centres and health education groups to work with blind and visually impaired people.
 We create and deliver activities, training and education to improve the reach and diversity of your organisation.

-We have worked with a large range of organisations across the world such as <acronym title="Royal National Institute for the Blind">RNIB</acronym>, British Council, Sadler's Wells, Children in Need, Manchester City Council and Henshaw's Society for the Blind.
+We have worked with a large range of organisations across the world such as <abbr title="Royal National Institute for the Blind">RNIB</abbr>, British Council, Sadler's Wells, Children in Need, Manchester City Council and Henshaw's Society for the Blind.

 To find out more about how we can work with your organisation, have a look at our [starting points]({{ site.baseurl }}/starting-points/).